Facta is a nonprofit center applying the

 We have worked together for years in multimedia production, data analysis and visualizations.

-Many of our projects have been supported by grants and syndicated in national and international media.
+Our projects are supported by grants and syndicated in national and international media.

 A journey through the world of agro-biodiversity and the experiments and practices of participatory plant breeding in the field.
 Through France, Indonesia, Africa and Iran.
 By Marco Boscolo, Elisabetta Tola and Giordano Cossu.
 French version for RFI